ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 ## Course Prerequisites

-Knowing how to program with matrices using Python, Matlab or some other language is highly recommended.
+Knowing how to program with matrices using Python or some other language is highly recommended.
 Familiarity with Fourier Transforms and other signal processing concepts is recommended.
 Familiarity with calculus and linear algebra is required.